 - Evidence from sources such as the chamber of commerce, state employment services, labor organizations, or trade sources to establish whether the employee's skills and qualifications are readily available in the United States. - Copies of employment agreements entered into by newly hired employees who will be managed by the applicant. - The total number of all employees who are currently employed by your enterprise as essential skills personnel and are employed in positions similar to the applicant's intended position, together with an explanation why the applicant's skills or aptitudes are essential notwithstanding the employment of these other persons.
-Please be aware that the skills necessary and essential to start an enterprise may later become non-essential. - Evidence to establish the length of time the employee will be needed to perform the duties of an essential skills position in the United States.
+Please be aware that the skills necessary and essential to start an enterprise may later become non-essential. - Evidence to establish the length of time the employee will be needed to perform the duties of the position requiring special qualifications in the United States.
 Specify if the enterprise is a start-up operation.
 Indicate if the employee will be training locally hired employees.
-As applicable, provide the projected date for completion of the operation's start-up or the replacement of essential skilled workers with trained, locally hired employees.
-The evidence should include a projected plan and the reasons for the anticipated length of time to train a replacement. - Certificates, diplomas or transcripts, letters from employers describing job titles, duties, operators' manuals, and the required level of education and knowledge.
+As applicable, provide the projected date for completion of the operation's start-up or the replacement of foreign workers having special qualifications with trained, locally hired employees.
+The evidence should include a projected plan and the reasons for the anticipated length of time to train a replacement. - Certificates, diplomas or transcripts, letters from employers describing job titles, duties, operator's' manuals, and the required level of education and knowledge.